1. Type of contract

 - Loan and licence may be offered by nonprofit organisations such as churches.
 You usually pay a contribution in the form of an interest-free loan.

 - Leasehold, where the lease is usually registered on the title deed, which protects you if the village is sold.
 You pay a lump sum for the leasehold.

 Entry, ongoing and exit fees can apply to all three contract types.

 Tip: Alternatively, look out for retirement villages with a rental agreement, which will usually only charge rent and none of the other fees.

 There are large variations in entry fees for retirement villages, depending on factors including location, facilities, the age and condition of the unit, and other fees to be paid.

-According to Peter McMullen, National Director of Health and Aged Care from real estate services firm Jones Lang LaSalle, entry fees for a two-bedroom unit in a retirement village could range from $200,000 to $400,000 in less affluent areas, to between $1 million and $2 million in very affluent areas of Sydney.
+When we spoke to Peter McMullen from real estate services firm Jones Lang LaSalle in 2014, he told us entry fees for a two-bedroom unit in a retirement village could range from $200,000 to $400,000 in less affluent areas, to between $1 million and $2 million in very affluent areas of Sydney.

 On average, a two-bedroom unit in a retirement village costs about 90% of the median house price in the area in which it's located (the median house price is based on all types of properties and not restricted to two-bedroom units).
 Two-bedroom units that are less than 10 years old cost on average just above the median house price, whereas older-style units (more than 30 years old) can be available for half the median house price.